melancholy14/blitz-voting/documentation/databases/README.md

 1. Easy to install: [Railway](https://railway.app/) would be the deployment platform for this web application and it let me use `PostgreSQL` for free.
 2. Will use for future: The company where I'm working is planning to use `PostgreSQL` for the next product.
 So, it will be beneficial to learn it before the plan is started.

+[This article](https://www.prisma.io/dataguide/postgresql/benefits-of-postgresql) is helpful to know about PostgreSQL.

 ### Prisma